BRITE-REU/programming-workshops/source/workshops/06_SQL/Workshop_SQL.rst

 	.output FILE|stdout    	Send output (such as result of SQL query) to FILE or screen .read FILE	       	Execute SQL in FILE
-	.schema 		Show the CREATE statements in this database .separator "x"		Change the column separator to x for both .import and output .show                  	Show the current values for various settings .width n1 n2 …		Set column widths for "column" mode, 0 means auto set column, negative values right-justify
+	.schema 		Show the CREATE statements in this database .separator "x"		Change the column separator to x for both .import and .output .show                  	Show the current values for various settings .width n1 n2 …		Set column widths for "column" mode, 0 means auto set column, negative values right-justify